 Stay: Habitas Tulum is the place to stay if you find yourself in the Yucatan Peninsula.
 The bohemian oceanfront property is nestled in the jungle's wilderness and integrates into the natural environment.
 A private beach, seafront infinity pool, jungle walking paths, and outdoor bar create the perfect environment for relaxation and reflection.

 Do: Swim in Tulum's cenotes, visit the Mayan ruins, or simply lay in a hammock with a cocktail and a good book.
 Trust us, you won't need more than three days to feel entirely refreshed.
-Habitas also regularly hosts art, culture, holistic, and culinary events, so check out its calendar before landing.
+Habitas also regularly hosts art, culture, holistic, and culinary events.

 Get Lost in Amsterdam